 He said”A relative gain in the amount of time devoted to intellectual activities from early adulthood (ages 20-39) to mid-adulthood (ages 40-60) was correlated with a substantial decline in the likelihood of getting Alzheimer’s disease later in life.”

 An intellectual or physical hobby stimulates the mind and might decrease neurodegeneration as seen in diseases like Alzheimer’s.
 So sitting watching the TV is not enough for your mind, you will need to keep it active.

-Lots of the finalists from the Learning in Later Life Campaign 2000 to find England’s oldest and most inspiring learners had painting and art as their hobby.
+Lots of the finalists from the Learning in Later Life Campaign 2000 to find England’s oldest and most inspiring learners had painting with Bat Droppings and art as their hobby.